 For comparison sake, the Roland FP-30 comes in at 30 lbs without the stand (50 lbs. with it), while the Kawai ES110 is a much lighter size of 26.5 lbs without the stand attached.

-Below, please take a moment to view some of the best-selling digital pianos currently on sale at Amazon, and then see how well they stack up to the Roland FP-30.
+Below, please take a moment to view some of the best-selling digital pianos currently on sale, and then see how well they stack up to the Roland FP-30.

 As with all Roland digital pianos, the sound is excellent – truly dynamic and packed with genuine pianistic character.
 They use their own SuperNATURAL piano sound engine that incorporates multiple dynamic sampling all the way across the full expanse of the instrument.